hueybud/Citrus-Launcher/README.md

 The application can be downloaded from the [Releases](https://github.com/hueybud/Citrus-Launcher/releases) tab on GitHub.
 After unzipping the zip file, the executable can be launched via Citrus Launcher.exe.

+# Development

+Developers can run the application by cloning the package and running `npm start`.

 # Usage

 The application loads replay files (.CIT file extension) that are created from the Citrus Dolphin build.
 This is a custom version of Dolphin Emulator, a popular emulator used to play games from the Nintendo GameCube and Wii consoles.
 A link to the releases for Citrus Dolphin can be found here.